 We’re not hopeless at it.
 It is not completely a random walk.
 Individual geniuses have sometimes applied themselves to a problem that we were so confused about as to not have traction on it, and produced a breakthrough that gives us traction.
 For instance, Newton giving birth to mathematicized physics.
-[Note: I’m not sure that this characterization is relevantly correct.]
+[Note: I’m not sure that this characterization is historically correct.]

 But overall, when those breakthroughs occur, it tends to be in large part due to chance.
 We mostly don’t know how to make breakthroughs, on particular category II problems, on demand.

-Which is to say, any given problem transitioning from II to I, depends on luck.
+Which is to say, any given problem transitioning from II to I depends on luck.

 And unfortunately, it seems like some of the category II problems I listed above 1) are crucial to the survival of civilization, and 2) have deadlines.

 It looks like, from my epistemic vantage point, that if we don’t solve some subset of those problems before some unknown deadline (possibly as soon as this century), we die.
 That’s it.
 Game over.